 Applications are invited for a Beecroft Fellowship in Cosmology and Gravitational Physics.

-The post is available initially for a fixed-term duration of 24 months with a possible 12 month extension.
+The post is available initially for a fixed-term duration of 36 months.

-This position will be to develop an independent research programme in one or more of the following topics; Cosmology, Computational Astrophysics, Early Universe and Gravitational Physics.
+This position will be to develop an independent research programme in Cosmic Microwave Background and Large-Scale Structure physics or one or more of the following topics: Cosmology, Computational Astrophysics, Early Universe and Gravitational Physics.
 The appointees will be expected to work closely with members of the Beecroft Institute for Particle Astrophysics.

 The successful candidate will be required to develop a personal research programme in theoretical cosmology (which may include numerical modelling and/or data analysis), interacting with faculty members.
 The candidate will be required to demonstrate the ability to manage their own academic research and administrative activities which may involve small scale project management, to co-ordinate multiple aspects of work to meet deadlines.
 The candidate will take part in the academic life of BIPAC and the astrophysics group at the Physics Department, and in particular attending and taking part in seminars, colloquia and journal clubs.